-Wandering what to do in Chicago this May?
-Here are the best things to do in Chicago in May 2021 (from a local).
+Searching for what to do in Chicago this May?
+Here are the best things to do in Chicago in May (from a local).

-Due to current events, a few Chicago indoor attractions might still be closed although most places have reopened.
-I suggest bookmarking this blog post as I plan to update it regularly with any new information or updates.
+I suggest bookmarking this blog post as I plan to update it regularly with any new events.